 Carrizo Plain National Monument

-In southeastern San Luis Obispo County, Carrizo Plain National Monument spans nearly 205,000 acres and is the largest single native grassland left in California.
-The wide plain is bordered by mountains and alkali flats, and is home to springtime wildflowers like phacelia, milk-vetch, and owl’s clover.
+In southeastern San Luis Obispo County, Carrizo Plain National Monument spans nearly 205,000 acres.
+It’s the largest single native grassland left in California.
+The wide plain is bordered by mountains and alkali flats.
+Here you’ll find springtime wildflowers like phacelia, milk-vetch, and owl’s clover.
 Described as one of the best kept secrets in the state, Carrizo Plain is a hotspot for the occasional superbloom.

 Gaviota State Park